yujunz/gitlab.com-runbooks/troubleshooting/service-mailroom.md

 ### Clear e-mail that are piling up

-Until we are able to [upgrade Mailroom], there exists the possibility that a problem occurred when processing a message via Mailroom which can sometimes leave emails hanging around in the inbox until manual intervention.
+If for some reason Mailroom is unable to process email, an alert will let us know.
+If that alert does not clear, we may need to manually intervene .
 Utilize this process to clear the unread count which will force Mailroom to reattempt to process the email.

 * Clear the unread count
 From a gitlab-console session: